 Why it’s important to carry spare parts for your tent

 This brings me to something that is rarely considered when camping but should be.
-Carry some spare parts and a repair kit for your tent when you’re out bush.
+You should always carry some spare parts and a repair kit for your tent when you’re out bush.

-But, every day, people head bush without so much as a tube of Seam Seal in their camping kit.
+But, every day, people head bush without so much as a tube of seam grip in their camping kit.
 Depending on your tent, it’s advisable to carry at least a couple of spare pole sections, a length of shock cord, and maybe a ferrule.